pingcap/docs-dm/en/query-status.md

 ## Task status

-The status of a DM replication task depends on the status of each subtask assigned to DM-worker.
+The status of a DM migration task depends on the status of each subtask assigned to DM-worker.
 For detailed descriptions of subtask status, see [Subtask status](#subtask-status).
 The table below shows how the subtask status is related to task status.

 |  Subtask status in a task | Task status |
 | :--- | :--- |